Version 3.7 - August 2017

 3.G - Databases

 Databases run in the database layer of your stack, on a private subnet accessible only from app or bastion layer.
 SSL/TLS is required if the database protocol supports it.
 Disk volumes backing databases are encrypted at the filesystem level using Aptible-managed AES encryption.
 You can check whether your database uses AES-192 or AES-256 in the Enclave dashboard.
+You can rekey the database by dumping/restoring it at any time.
+You may implement additional controls, such as database security policies or row-/column-level encryption with keys you manage.

 4.A - Backups

-Customer database disks are automatically backed up nightly and retained daily for 90 days, and monthly for 6 years.
+Enclave customer database disks are automatically backed up nightly and retained daily for 90 days, and monthly for 6 years.
 No customer action is required.
 Two backup copies are kept: One in the region where the database runs, to facilitate fast disaster recovery; One in a separate geographic region to protect against loss of the original region.
 Customers may also take on-demand backups.

-For databases like PostgreSQL that support intermediate backups (e.g., write-ahead logs), Aptible configures these intermediate backups to span at least the time between daily backups, to enable fine-grained, point-in-time disaster recovery.
+For Enclave databases like PostgreSQL that support intermediate backups (e.g., write-ahead logs), Aptible configures these intermediate backups to span at least the time between daily backups, to enable fine-grained, point-in-time disaster recovery.

 4.B - Fault Tolerance